The golden ratio

 Explanation of the five upper horizontal lines from top to bottom:

-Line 1: The hand of God touches Adam at the golden section of the image width (left orange vertical)
+• Line 1: The hand of God touches Adam at the golden ratio of the image width (left orange vertical)

-Line 2: Division of the major axis of Line 1 in the golden section runs directly next to the left eye of the female angel (right orange vertical)
+• Line 2: Division of the major of line 1 at the golden ratio runs immediately next to the left eye of the female angel (right orange vertical)

-Line 3: Halving of the minor axis of Line 2 runs through the left eye of the angel on the right edge of the image (right white vertical)
+• Line 3: Halving of the minor of line 2 runs through the left eye of the angel at the right edge of the image (right white vertical)

-Line 4: Halving of the major axis of Line 2 runs through the left eye of God (left white vertical)
+• Line 4: Halving of the major of line 2 runs through the left eye of God (left white vertical)

-Line 5: Thirding of the minor axis of Line 1 leads to the right eye of Adam (green vertical)
+• Line 5: Division of the minor of line 1 into thirds leads to the right eye of Adam (green vertical)

-In terms of the image height, the use of classical geometric proportions can also be demonstrated (mouseover).
+The use of classical geometric proportions can also be demonstrated with respect to the image height (mouseover).
 Explanation of the four vertical lines from left to right:

-Line 1: The eye of God is located at 1/4 of the image height (lower white horizontal)
+• Line 1: The eye of God is at 1/4 of the image height (lower white horizontal)

-Line 2: The left eye of the angel on the right edge of the image is at 1/3 of the image height (green horizontal)
+• Line 2: The left eye of the angel at the right edge of the image is at 1/3 of the image height (green horizontal)

-Line 3: The right eye of Adam is at the golden section of the image height (orange horizontal)
+• Line 3: The right eye of Adam is at the golden ratio of the image height (orange horizontal)

-Line 4: The eye of the female angel is at 5/12 of the minor axis of Line 3 (upper white horizontal)
+• Line 4: The eye of the female angel is at 5/12 of the minor of line 3 (upper white horizontal).
+The gaze of the female angel just misses God’s ear canal; in fact she is looking more at God’s head as a whole

 Trinity, Masaccio, 1425–1428

-Masaccio's fresco is considered one of the first paintings to accurately depict linear perspective.
-It is enclosed within a golden rectangle.
-When the height of this rectangle is divided in the Golden Ratio, it leads to the capitals of the columns in the front arch (upper orange horizontal line).
-The Golden Ratio of the height of these columns leads to the capitals of the rear arch (lower orange horizontal line).
-The crossbeam of the central cross is positioned at the Golden Ratio of the height of the front arch (Mouseover/Tap)
+Masaccio’s fresco is considered one of the first paintings with correctly rendered central perspective.
+It is spanned by a golden rectangle.
+If the height of this rectangle is divided according to the golden ratio, it leads to the capitals of the columns of the front arch (upper orange horizontal).
+The golden ratio of the height of this column leads to the capitals of the rear arch (lower orange horizontal).
+The crossbeam of the central cross is located at the golden ratio of the height of the front arch (mouseover/tap)

 In the Conservatory, Édouard Manet, 1877